lekileki-0329/git-and-github-final-assignment-lekileki-0329/README.md

 1. Finally, **commit** with the message `My 3 repositories has been created`, then **push your commit**.

 ## Recap Table
-The below table must contain the details of the repositories you will create, fill it please.
+The below table must contain the details of the repositories you will create, fill it please..

 |  | Project's Name | Description    | GitHub's Link  |